matan-h/jekyll-webp/README.md

 ```liquid
 <img src="{% include webp filename="assets/images/example.png"%}">
 ```
-and if you have any webp image in your images folder, it would convert 'example.png' to 'example.webp'
+and if you have any WebP image in your `images` folder, it would convert 'example.png' to 'example.webp'

 ## Advanced use: Webserver Configuration